merkle3/broker-client/README.md

 ## How it works

-The merkle transaction broker is a gRPC service running at
+The Merkle transaction broker is a gRPC service running at

 ```
 https://txs.usemerkle.com